galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_new-fave/tutorial.md

 >
 {: .hands_on}

+# Downloading and Exporting Results

+> <hands-on-title> Extract and download your aligned files </hands-on-title>
+>
+> 1. Download the aligned archive:
+>    - Click the download icon ({% icon download %}) next to the `aligned_textgrids` dataset
+>    - Save the .zip file to your computer
+>
+> 2. Extract the files on your computer
+>
+> 3. Open in Praat for analysis:
+>    - In Praat, open the original audio file (File → Open → Read from file...)
+>    - Then open the corresponding TextGrid (Objects window → Read → Read from file...)
+>    - Select both and click "View & Edit" to visualize the alignment
+>
+>
+{: .hands_on}

 # Exctact the vowel formant measurements with new-fave

-Now that the audio has been aligned with transciptions, we can use new-fave to identif the vowel intervals in the alignment and extract their formant measurements from the audio.
+Now that the audio has been aligned with transciptions, we can use new-fave to identify the vowel intervals in the alignment and extract their formant measurements from the audio.

 New-fave uses the vowel boundaries in the aligned TextGrid to determine when each vowel is uttered in the recording.
 It then measures the formant frequencies at or across those vowel intervals.
 The resulting measurements can be used to examine vowel production and variation.